selvinor/selvin-subscription-client/README.md

  6) Integration with Square payment processing API
  7) Ability for user to Pause or Resume service
  8) Ability for user to Cancel service at will
+ 9) Ability to send reminders to the customer when deliveries are impending.

 API INFORMATION